 But what if I have to repay CERB and I don’t have the cash?
 What are my options?

 So it turns out you’re not eligible and you have to repay the CERB.
 Okay, so what next?

 Whatever you do, don’t ignore the problem.
 The first step is to contact the CRA and work out a payment plan.
 CRA allows you to repay your tax debt over up to five years until it is paid in full.
 Check CRA’s online Payment Arrangement Calculator to help you figure out how much you can afford to pay and how long it will take to pay off your tax debt.

 With historically low-interest rates, you could also consider getting a personal loan or a line of credit to pay off the debt.
-If you’ve only got a small sum to repay, there’s also Moves Financial — the first financial services platform for independent gig workers.
-If it’s a bigger chunk of change, you could leverage your home equity and refinance your home.
+If it’s a bigger chunk of change to pay off, you could leverage your home equity and refinance your home.
 An online mortgage broker like Breezeful uses bespoke technology to help refinance your home and match you with the most competitive interest rates possible.

 The possibility of having to repay your CERB can be extremely unsettling, especially in the midst of a second wave and the potential need for even more government support to get us through this difficult time.

 Nearly nine million Canadians applied for and received the CERB.
 Of that, 441,000 people received letters from the CRA asking to verify their eligibility.
 Many of those will be asked to repay their benefits.
 Nearly one million Canadians already repaid their benefits prior to these letters going out.